Retirement, a much-anticipated phase of life, holds the promise of relaxation, freedom, and the...

 Even if a couple retires simultaneously, differing expectations about what each wants to do in retirement can cause friction.
 A common conflict occurs when one partner wants to travel while the other prefers to relax at home.

 It is natural to develop rosy beliefs about retirement during long years of work without deeply examining the reality of those expectations.
-Retirement planning needs to include honest discussion with loved ones about post-retirement expectations.
+Retirement planning needs to include honest discussions with loved ones about post-retirement expectations.

 When discussing these expectations with others, be open to the idea that adjustments in thinking are okay.
 It doesn't mean giving up dreams.
 Frank discussions about the practicalities of those dreams and how they affect others need not lead to disappointment.
 Instead, such conversations can be framed as opportunities to creatively form plans for achieving dreams in concert with others achieving their own goals.